-Enjoy a horseback ride in some of the prettiest country in scenic northern Michigan.
-Beginner, intermediate and advanced trail rides provide a variety of different riding experiences.
-Safe guided trail rides for all ages.
-Families, small groups, individuals as well as hand-led trail rides for younger kids.
+Enjoy a horseback ride through some of the prettiest country in scenic northern Michigan.
+Beginner, intermediate and advanced trail rides provide a variety of different experiences.
+Safe, guided trail rides are available for all ages, and there are even hand-led trail rides for younger children.

-Where: Look in sandy soil, near tall trees-typically elm, ash and poplar trees, sometimes fruit trees (old orchards are awesome), but never under pines.
-The Pigeon river State Forest is a favorite hunting spot for morel seekers.
+Where: Look in sandy soil, near tall trees (typically elm, ash and poplar, sometimes fruit trees – old orchards are awesome!), but never under pines.
+The Pigeon River State Forest is a favorite hunting spot for morel seekers.

 When: Morels like things warm and moist (not soggy), so a day following a spring rain improves your odds.
 Hunt when daytime highs have hovered in the 60’s and nights have gone no lower than the 40’s.